 Birgit Treipl, born in 1965, is a Dutch-Canadian author who spent her formative years in the Netherlands.
 She earned her bachelor’s degree in communications from the University of Applied Sciences in Utrecht.
 After completing her education, she gained experience in the fields of advertising and corporate communications.
 Subsequently, she transitioned into freelancing and then went on to establish and successfully manage her own recruitment agency specializing in marketing and communications professionals.
 This entrepreneurial journey eventually led her to make the move to Canada.

-Schuilen tussen bamboe [Hiding behind bamboo] is her first novel, written in the Dutch language and published by HarperCollins Holland in August 2020.
+Her debut novel Schuilen tussen bamboe (“Hiding behind bamboo”) was written in Dutch, and published by HarperCollins Holland in August 2020.

 Birgit Treipl is available for interviews.